OsCordero/applay-music/README.md

 Note: player function is in beta, if the player's buttons set does not appear please refresh your page

-Made with :heart: by 2019's Q4 React Trainee Program Team
+Made with :heart: by Applaudo Studios 2019's Q4 React Trainee Program Team